graphql/graphql-spec/spec/Section 2 -- Language.md

 Some fields describe complex data or relationships to other data.
 In order to further explore this data, a field may itself contain a selection set, allowing for deeply nested requests.
-All GraphQL operations must specify their selections down to fields which return scalar values to ensure an unambiguosly shaped response.
+All GraphQL operations must specify their selections down to fields which return scalar values to ensure an unambiguously shaped response.

 For example, this operation selects fields of complex data and relationships